 PowerShell cmdlet by first connecting to Graph.
 This method also requires an Entra App registration and permission to retrieve passwords.

-Refer to the comprehensive guide provided in this link: Manage Windows LAPS Using PowerShell for a step-by-step guide on connecting to and managing Windows LAPS using PowerShell and retrieving local admin passwords for any device.
+Refer to this link: Manage Windows LAPS Using PowerShell for a step-by-step guide on connecting and managing Windows LAPS using PowerShell and retrieving local admin passwords for any device.

 All Windows LAPS operations are monitored, and events are stored in the Windows Event Log.
-You can find these events in the dedicated LAPS folder, which contains all the relevant information
+You can find these events in the dedicated LAPS folder containing all the relevant information.

 - Event ID 10003: Background policy processing start log (Log: LAPS policy processing is now starting.)